 Type 2 Diabetes

 When type 2 diabetes is diagnosed, the pancreas is usually producing enough insulin, but for unknown reasons the body cannot use the insulin effectively, a condition called insulin resistance.
 After several years, insulin production decreases.
-The result is the same as for type 1 diabetes—glucose builds up in the blood and the body cannot make efficient use of its main source of fuel.
 The symptoms of type 2 diabetes develop gradually.
 Their onset is not as sudden as in type 1 diabetes.

 Symptoms of type 2 diabetes may include fatigue, frequent urination, increased thirst and hunger, weight loss, blurred vision, and slow healing of wounds or sores.
 Some people have no symptoms.